justapyromaniac/Not-Quite-Tako/README.md

 A little emote helper bot for all those nitroless people on discord!

-Created by justapyromaniac (me), with help from NxKarim (they also host the bot atm)
+Created by justapyromaniac and NxKarim.

 ## FAQ